Tandem Jumping Frequently Asked Questions

 How much does a tandem skydive cost?

 $285, is skydiving expensive?
 Yes.
-However, the price is minimal when considering the amazing experience. $100 non-refundable deposit included in all bookings.
+However, the price is minimal when considering the amazing experience.
+The price includes a $100 non-refundable deposit in all bookings.
 We promise that you'll leave thinking it was well worth it!
 At Skydive Adventures it is our aim to provide a world-class experience at competitive skydiving prices consistent with the best skydiving centers in the US.
 Contact us with any questions you have.
 Video packages are available for $75-$100.
 We hope to see you at the drop zone soon!

 Is there a weight limit?

 Yes.
 Our weight limit for students is 230 pounds.
 The equipment is designed, tested, and certified by the manufacturer for a specific maximum suspended weight.
 Other factors may prevent someone who is under the weight limit from jumping for safety reasons.